-If you are contemplating filing for divorce, then it would be in your best interests to speak with a qualified attorney about your options.
-We understand that divorce presents a lot of uncertainties and an unsatisfactory outcome can affect your relationships with your children (if any), and it can affect your financial wellbeing in more ways than one.
+If you are contemplating filing for divorce, then it would be in your best interest to search and speak with qualified divorce lawyers in Killeen, TX about your options.
+We understand that divorce presents a lot of uncertainties and an unsatisfactory outcome can affect your relationships with your children (if any), and it can affect your financial well-being in more ways than one.
 Our goal is to alleviate the stress of divorce and use the legal system to help you achieve results that not only meet your expectations, but exceeds them.

-At the Law Office of Brett H. Pritchard, we provide compassionate, yet aggressive legal representation to residents throughout Killeen.
+At the Law Office of Brett H. Pritchard, our Killeen divorce attorney provides compassionate, yet aggressive legal representation to residents throughout Texas

 In order to get a divorce in Texas, one of the spouses must have lived in Texas for at least 6 months, and in the county where the divorce is filed for at least 90 days.